Fatima Stansell

 Nikki Patton

-When Nicole Patton enrolled at UCCS, she had a passion for criminal justice but didn’t yet know the full potential of what she could achieve.
+When Nicole Patton enrolled at UCCS, she had a passion for criminal justice but didn't yet know the full potential of what she could achieve.
 It was at UCCS that she discovered the depth of her capabilities and how far her dedication could take her.
 The university became more than just a place of learning for Nichole; it was a place where her passion was nurtured, challenged, and amplified.
-Through courses in victimology and domestic violence, she was given the tools to understand the complexities of the world around her.
+Through courses in victimology, domestic violence, and criminal theory, Nicole gained a deeper understanding of the systemic challenges within the justice system.
+She learned how education can empower both professionals and communities, fueling her passion for bridging knowledge gaps.

 Degree Earned